 Once we have the value in step 4, we need to interpreting it for the benefit of our analysis.
 Generally, the maximum DSCR loan amount has implication on three distinct but intra-related factors, loan affordability, risk and lender requirements.

-Risk Assessment - However, it's advisable to consider a lower loan amount to maintain a comfortable DSCR, If the calculated maximum loan amount exceeds the scheme's financing needs.
+Risk Assessment -- It's advisable to consider a lower loan amount to maintain a comfortable DSCR, If the calculated maximum loan amount exceeds the scheme's financing needs.
 This mitigates the threat of financial strain in case of unexpected changes in the scheme's cash flow.